cisagov/GMU-CYSE-Capstone-2020-21/README.md

 **Part 2 Cost and Management Proposal**

 At a minimum this section requires the following four items:
-  a) Organization Chart and Qualifications
+  1. Organization Chart and Qualifications
-  b) Work Breakdown Structure (WBS)
+  2. Work Breakdown Structure (WBS)
-  c) Project Schedule
+  3. Project Schedule
-  d) Project Cost - Weekly projected applied hours graph and estimated non-labor cost
+  4. Project Cost - Weekly projected applied hours graph and estimated non-labor cost

 Examples are shown below.
 Student teams must include the types of information shown but may modify format and add details as desired.